codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 business logic; something to consider if you already have part of or your entire backend hosted on AWS.

-Sometimes through it can be an overkill and a simple microservices can do well enough with little costs.
+Sometimes though it can be an overkill and a simple microservices can do well enough with little costs.

 ### Asyncio pubsub